OWASP/wstg/checklist/README.md

 * _Risk Assessment Calculator_ a dropdown driven sheet for calculating likelihood and impact scores, and a qualitative overall risk rating.
 * _References_ provides the lists/sets that the calculator is based upon.

+**Note:** The current checklist is based on v4 of the OWASP Testing Guide, as content for v5 is still under development.

 ## Direct Link

 https://raw.githubusercontent.com/OWASP/OWASP-Testing-Guide-v5/master/checklist/OWASP-Testing_Checklist.xlsx